This is Your Mother

 Erika J. Simpson

-Growing up, Erika Simpson’s mother loomed large, almost biblical in her life.
-A daughter of sharecroppers, middle child of ten, her origin story served as a kind of Genesis.
-Her departure from home and a cheating husband, pursuing higher education along the way a kind of Exodus.
-Her rules for survival, often repeated like the Ten Commandments, guided Erika’s own journey into adulthood.
+When Erika Simpson was growing up, her mother loomed large, almost biblical in her life.
+A daughter of sharecroppers and middle child of ten, her origin story became a Genesis.
+Leaving home and a cheating husband while pursuing higher education, her path felt like an Exodus.
+Her rules for survival, repeated like commandments, guided Erika’s own journey into adulthood.
 And the most important rule?
-Throughout her life, Sallie Carol preached the power of a testimony—which often proved useful in talking her way out of a bind with bill collectors.
+Sallie Carol always preached the power of testimony—which often proved useful in talking her way out of a bind with bill collectors.

-Weaving together a dual timeline and elements from both scripture and pop culture, Erika explores how the lessons, dreams, and patterns we inherit influence our future, for better and worse.
-Powerful, moving, and unforgettable, This Is Your Mother is a gorgeously rendered story of a mother’s life through a daughter’s eyes as she navigates through grief to a place of clarity where she can see who she is without her mom—and because of her.
+This gorgeously rendered story of a mother’s life through her daughter’s eyes weaves together a dual timeline, pulling inspiration from both scripture and pop culture as Erika moves through grief to a place of clarity where she can see who she is without her mom—and because of her.